artsy/bearden/docs/README.md

 [sync_finish_job]: /app/jobs/finish_sync_job.rb
 [data_warehouse]: /app/models/data_warehouse.rb

-## Resolving Organizations
+## Resolving Organizations with Sources and Ranking

-Yes Bearden imports and exports, but the thing that makes it special is the way that it models data and resolves `Organization` records.
-Rather than simply having an email column on the organizations table, for example, we have a table of email addresses that point to their organization.
-This means the actual `Organization` has very little on it and serves mostly as a way to relate all the details of an entity.
-Each of these details points back to the `Source` that created it, which means that we always know which details are most accurate.
+Yes, Bearden imports and exports, but the thing that makes it special is the way it models data and resolves `Organization` records.

+Rather than simply having, for example, an email column on the organizations table, we have a table of email addresses that point to their organization.
+This means the actual `Organization` has very little data.
+It serves mostly as a way to connect all the details of an entity.

+Each of these details, such as an email, location, phone number and so on, points back to the `Source` that created it.
+Consider the following graph.

+![Organization and email graph][org_email_graph]

+Given multiple fields, an organization resolves to the highest ranked source for that field.
+Since `email_2` originates from the higher-ranked `source_b`, the output to Redshift will only contain that `email_2`.
+The lesser-ranked values are ignored.

-Evaluating this accuracy happens at export time, during the process of syncing with Redshift.
-Waiting until this point in the process means means that we delay the flattening to as late as possible and reflect the most up-to-date information as possible.
+Source ranking resolution happens at export time — during the process of syncing with Redshift.
+Waiting until this point in the process means that we delay the flattening as long as possible and reflect the most up-to-date information possible.

+[org_email_graph]: /app/docs/graphs/org-email.dot.png

 ### Rankables